Prerequisites: BIOLOGY 207 or permission of instructor

 Working with local partners (wastershed councils, managers, citizen science groups), you will contend with real world issues.
 Simultaneously, you will master the microbiological concepts and skills needed for field sample collection and rigorous analysis.

-Week 2: Two nights on Lake Michigan in a fully equipped research schooner, learning sampling technique, navigation, and the science of regional ecosystem monitoring.
-Then, completion of your custom research project.
+The course will include hypothesis development and study design, plus two nights on Lake Michigan in a fully equipped research schooner, learning sampling technique, navigation, and the science of regional ecosystem monitoring.
+Then, lab analyses and completion of your custom research project.

 You will master: